C/C++

 */

-OdinReturnCode odin_room_update_position(OdinRoomHandle room, float x, float y);
+OdinReturnCode odin_room_update_position(OdinRoomHandle room, float x, float y, float z);

 /**